Perth Hill Walking Club

 Graded walks are put on each month.
 These vary from valley walks of as little as six miles to much more demanding expeditions climbing two or more Munros (hills over 3000 ft / 914.4 m) and involving anything up to approximately twenty miles walking on the longest summer outings.

 Members are expected to choose walks that are within their own physical capabilities.

 We also plan a number of weekend meets where members use their own cars for transport usually staying in a Youth Hostel or other outdoor centre.

-See our latest walks under the Our Walks Menu
+For full details of our upcoming walks see under Our Walks Menu

 Walking and Hillwalking – The Benefits